GeoscienceAustralia/hazimp/docs/user_guide.rst

 functions to be used.
 It must also have a column called "WIND_VULNERABILITY_SET" which describes the vulnerability set to use (see below for more details).

-*load_wind*
+*hazard_raster*
     This loads the hazard data.
-It can have up to three subsections;

     *file_list*
         A list of raster wind hazard files (one or more).
-The file format can be ascii grid, geotiff or netcdf (or potentially any raster format recognised by GDAL, but these are all that have ben tested to date).
+The file format can be ascii grid, geotiff or netcdf (or potentially any raster format recognised by GDAL, but these are all that have been tested to date).

     *file_format*
         This specifies the data format - specifically used for netcdf, where the